drGrove/degoogle/README.md

   - [Plasma Mobile](https://www.plasma-mobile.org/) - **5-eyes** - Looks a bit like older versions of Android (before 7.0).
 Open-source and runs Linux.
 Very dedicated team, definitely worth trying out.
   - [Replicant](https://replicant.us/) - **5-eyes** - Free Android distribution.
 Puts the emphasis on "freedom and privacy/security".
   - [/e/](https://e.foundation/) - **9-eyes** - A new open-source, privacy-focused operating system for Android devices.
 Looks very promising (thanks u/itsec_ho). **Note: u/steamport shared [this link](https://ewwlo.xyz/evil.html).
+  - [Hashbang OS](https://github.com/hashbang/os) - **5 eyes** - Open-source and based on Android.
+Taking over the hole left from CopperheadOS.
+Users maintain their own signing keys and Chromium has been further "de-googled".
+Currently only works with Pixel Devices but accepting patches.
 - Chrome OS
   - [Qubes OS](https://www.qubes-os.org/) - "A reasonably secure operating system", at least according to their website.
 Edward Snowden recommends it.
   - [Tails](https://tails.boum.org/) - For the uber-paranoid.
 Runs live and the entire OS is routed through Tor right from boot.
 Built on Debian.